 b. counsel should take instructions and brief witnesses at a location other than the courtroom.
 Rooms will be made available within in the Defence Area for interviews and counsel may request breaks to take instructions safely using those facilities.

-10. Wherever practicable accredited news media will have entry to the Courtroom in accordance with the requirements in paragraph 4 to facilitate reporting on proceedings and to ensure continued open and transparent justice.
-Remote access for accredited news media will be facilitated.
+23. Subject to paragraph 6, accredited news media will have entry to the Courtroom in order to report on proceedings and to ensure continued open and transparent justice.
+Remote access for accredited news media will be facilitated in accordance with current protocols.
 A media room may be provided within the Defence Area.

 Remote participation and viewing

 24. The Protocol for Participation in Remote Hearings, will apply to any hearings involving remote participants.